 Chances are you might not be able to get rid of every last one, and please don't try by scrubbing your skin raw.
-(That's not even to mention that some of those tiny black specks might not actually be blackheads to begin with.)
 Just try to get rid of what you can with this five-step removal process.

 Trying to scrub away your zits can irritate and worsen existing blemishes, and it's also a really easy way to spread bacteria around your face.
 Stick with gentle exfoliation one to two times a week.